Staff Employment & Training

 Each year Raja Ampat Biodiversity employs a number of local villages and train them in different departments throughout the resort.
-Roles include Boat Crew, Boat Drivers, Cooks, Compressor and Gasoline Technicians, Gardeners, Groundsmen, and General Maintenance.
+In 2019 more than half our staff members will have been recruited from local islands and villages.
+Jobs include Boat Crew, Boat Drivers, Cooks, Compressor and Gasoline Technicians, Gardeners, Groundsmen, and General Maintenance techniciens.

-Those we take into our employ we commit to improving their training and helping them further develop their professional levels to broaden their employment perspectives after Biodiversity.
+We commit to those we take on with full employment contracts and to continuing their training and helping them further develop their professions to broaden their employment perspectives long after they leave Biodiversity.

-This year Raja Ampat Biodiversity Eco Resort has started to pilot a program help the women of our neighbouring village of Yenbeser generate their own income from readily available natural resources, producing a product that is not only good for their health and their income, but good for the environment too!
+In 2018 Raja Ampat Biodiversity Eco Resort started to pilot a program help the women of our neighbouring village of Yenbeser generate their own income from readily available natural resources, producing a product that is not only good for their health and their income, but good for the environment too!